arduino/help-center-content/content/Software Support/Upload/About-error-messages-with-exit-status.md

 ---
-title: "Error: exit status 1"
+title: 'About error messages with "exit status"'
 id: 360016955139
 ---

+Error messages that occur when Arduino IDE is compiling or uploading a sketch can include an exit status.

-**Exit status 1** is used in some error messages to indicate that a process has finished (or "exited") in failure.
+**Exit status 1** indicates that a process has finished (or "exited") in failure.
 Other parts of the error message will often contain more specific information.

 Your error output may end with one of these lines: